 For construction updates, community meeting information, presentation downloads, and all other inquiries regarding the Rockaway Boardwalk Reconstruction Project, check the dedicated NYC Parks website.

 At this time, the RFQ deadline has passed and firms have been selected.
 The construction management company will issue a series of requests for proposals to the prequalified firms that responded to the RFQ.
 There are still opportunities available in the second-tier, subcontractor level.
-View the list of prequalified firms and network to learn more about the subcontracting opportunities available.
+You may view the list of prequalified firms to network with firms and learn more about the subcontracting opportunities available.